liangsongtaohit/reedsolomon/README.md

 Performance depends mainly on:

 1. number of parity shards
-2. number of cores of CPU
+2. number of cores of CPU (if you want to use parallel version)
 3. CPU instruction extension(only support AVX2)
 4. unit size of concurrence
 5. size of shards
 6. speed of memory(waste so much time on read/write mem, :D )

 Example of performance on my MacBook 2014-mid(i5-4278U 2.6GHz 2 physical cores).
 The 1MB per shards.
+Single core work here:

 | Encode/Reconst | data+Parity/data+Lost    | Speed (MB/S) |
 |----------------|-------------------|--------------|